This post may contain affiliate links. Please read my disclosure policy.

 - The potatoes 5 minutes instead of 20 minutes, and you can use the steamer.

 - Other vegetables in 3 minutes instead of 10 or 15.

-I make the pulled pork in 40 minutes instead of 6 hours and if you want to see the recipe you can find it here:
+- I make the pulled pork in 40 minutes instead of 6 hours

-The same applies for Bolognese sauce, a complete dinner cooked in 35 minutes.
+- The same applies to Bolognese sauce, a complete dinner cooked in 35 minutes.

 I recommend WMF Perfect as I had it for 25 years, used it in 6 different countries and I never had a problem with it.
 It is easy to use and it is strong.

-My pressure cooker is stored in the cabinet with all the others pots and pan and does not occupy space on my kitchen counter.
+- My pressure cooker is stored in the cabinet with all the other pots and pans and does not occupy space on my kitchen counter.